govau/content-guide/_accessibility-inclusivity/wcag.md

 Level AAA requires a lower secondary education reading level, after removal of proper names and titles.

-We recommend a Year 5 reading level (around age 9).
+We recommend you always aim for a Year 5 reading level (around age 9).
+Don't go above a lower high school reading level.